Are you reading these words or already skimming them to move on to the next thing?

 Your power is precious, don’t surrender it.

 Worried about money, take your power back from it.
 Facing an ex in court, take your power back from him/her.
 Feeling threatened by your boss, take your power back.
+Dealing with an illness, take your power back.
 There is no limit to where you may have surrendered your power so call it back as you need.

 Again, nothing has power over you except the power you give it.
 Let me repeat that, nothing has power over you, except the power you give it!!!